 Alternatively, contextual advertising works on a cost per number of impressions (CPM) model.
 Instead of paying per click, an advertiser purchases a set amount of impressions, each of which is a single instance of an advertisement appearing on the website.

 Editorial Policy.
 Our objective is to bring the users the most accurate legal information, to ensure that our website is a practical and relevant content source for laws and legal information.

 We are committed to providing a wide variety of legal topics, and rather than filtering certain types of information, which may or may not be applicable to a particular individual situation, we rely on our users to choose the information that is most appropriate for them.
 That information, however, should not be used as a substitute for legal advice.
-You should consult your legal counselor before acting on any information viewed on this website.
+You should consult your legal counsel before acting on any information viewed on this website.

 In using our website you will notice that some content is identified as “advertisement” or “sponsored”.
 This content has not been reviewed by us and is not subject to our editorial policy.
 Content labeled “advertisement” is subject to our advertising policy, and content labeled “sponsored” is subject to our sponsoring policy.

 Sponsorship.
 Laws.com seeks sponsorships from legal firms dedicated to providing legal information.
 These sponsorships, which are a form of advertising, enable us to offer you our content at no cost to you.
 Laws.com provides opportunities for sponsors to tell you about their services by publishing their links and sponsoring pages on our website.

 In order to distinguish between the Laws.com content and the content created by our sponsor, we may label it “sponsored.”
 While content from a sponsor is subject to our advertising policy, it is not subject to our editorial policy.
 The sponsor is responsible for the accuracy of its content.
 Within a sponsor’s content, there may be links to the sponsor’s website.
 Sponsored content may carry the copyright of its owner.